 Building information modeling (BIM)

-We’ll begin with the most evident product of architecture technology.
-BIM or Building information modeling is the process of generating and managing a digital depiction of the physical and practical attributes of places or buildings.
 This technology is the driving force behind modern city planning and is used by individuals, businesses, and government agencies.
 Besides allowing simultaneous collaboration, it infiltrates every part of the process, from planning and designing to operating, building, and maintaining infrastructure.
-This ranges from facilities themselves to implementation of transportation infrastructure, water, electricity, gas, communication technology, refuse collection and division, and more.
-The following are pivotal building blocks of BIM:

 Computer-aided design (CAD)